awsdocs/amazon-athena-user-guide/doc_source/waf-logs.md

 ORDER BY COUNT DESC
 ```

-For more information about date and time functions, see [Date and time functions and operators](https://prestodb.io/docs/0.217/functions/datetime.html) in the Presto documentation\.
+For more information about date and time functions, see [Date and time functions and operators](https://trino.io/docs/current/functions/datetime.html) in the Trino documentation\.

 ### Working with blocked requests and addresses<a name="query-examples-waf-logs-blocked-requests"></a>